CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 **Region:** The various lands of Middle-earth are represented by regions.
 **Resources:** Resource cards represent good forces and various advantageous occurrences.
 You may play resource cards only during your own turn.
 **Short-event:** A short-event card is discarded immediately after it is played.
 The effects of some short-events last for a specific period as stated on their cards.
-**Site of Origin:** At the beginning of its movement/hazard phase, a moving company’s current site card becomes its site of origin—the company is considered to be en route to its new site card (i.e., the company is moving).
+**Site of Origin:** At the beginning of its movement/hazard phase, a moving company’s current site card becomes its _site of origin_—the company is considered to be en route to its new site card (i.e., the company is moving).
 **Site Path:** The site path of a site is the sequence of regions between the site and its nearest Haven as listed on the site’s card.
 A company’s site path is the sequence of regions between its site of origin and its new site.
 **Site:** Sites represent places that characters can visit in Middle-earth.
-**Size:** A company’s size is equal to the number of characters in it, with each Hobbit character only counting half (round up).
+**Size:** A company’s _size_ is equal to the number of characters in it, with each Hobbit character only counting half (round up).
 **Skill:** An attribute that helps define a character.
 The skills are: Diplomat, Ranger, Sage, Scout, Warrior.
 **Standard Modification:** Most faction cards list some “standard modifications” to the influence check based only upon the race of the character that was tapped to make the influence check.
 **Storing Cards:** Certain cards (e.g., items, information, etc.) can be stored if they are at a Haven.
 Such a card is removed from play and placed in its player’s marshalling point pile.